 25. Flight Nurse

 A flight nurse has all of the credentials of a regular nurse but also has specializations that allow them to act as a triage nurse, an emergency room nurse, and possibly a trauma nurse.
 A flight nurse often works on lifeline helicopters as well as on airplanes that fly from place to place transporting individuals who need constant medical care.
-They must be able to care for the patient during air flight.
+They must be able to care for the patient during air flights.
 This can include monitoring vitals, keeping wounds covered and protected, as well as providing pain management care.

 Flight nurses can expect to earn a yearly salary of approximately $75,000.
 This will depend on how much experience the nurse has first in their nursing career and second as a travel or flight nurse.
 In addition to the amount of experience they have, it is also important to know what type of education they have to draw on.
 The job market for flight nurses is looking up in terms of earning potential and possible advancements in employment opportunities.